ShadySoltan/Tiva--TM4C123GH6PM-Microcontroller/README.md

           c) A roll action is performed using the 3 LEDs each LED for 1 Second.
 This operation is done continuously

-          d) Use SYSTICK timer to count the one second using interrupt technique*/
+          d) Use SYSTICK timer to count the one second using interrupt technique

 _________________________________________________________________________________________________________________